Disorder-free localization in quantum walks: Discussion and conclusion

 We have studied disorder-free localization of a quantum walker coupled to local spins on a one-dimensional lattice.
 Similar to models of quantum walks on graphs coupled to spins living on nodes~\cite{camilleri2014quantum} or links~\cite{verga2020}, the local spins in our model live on lattice sites and do not act on the coin.
 The Hamiltonian and the initial spin state we have chosen are translationally invariant, yet localization occurs merely due to the interactions between the walker and the local spins.
 Therefore, our model exhibits a discrete-time version of the DFL introduced recently~\cite{smith2017disorder} in a periodically driven system.
 One of the advantages of our model is the presence of the extensive number of conserved moments which provides a computationally easier method to analyze the spread of the walk.
 Due to the conserved quantities, the evolution problem reduces to that of disordered walks.
 Since we chose the initial state to be a superposition of all possible spin disorder configurations, the spatial probability of the walker can be obtained through an ensemble averaging over all possible spin configurations.

-We have observed two regimes of localization depending on the strength of the interaction between the walker and the local spins.
-When the interaction is weak, only some of the eigenstates are localized around the origin.
-Similar to the mobility edges found in three-dimensional Anderson localization~\cite{Semeghini2015} and many-body localized systems under weak disorder~\cite{abanin2017}, the localized states are concentrated near the band edges of the spectrum.
-As a result, the walker gets partially localized around the origin.
-The ballistic tails are suppressed due to the decoherence effects with the spin environment.
-The energy spectrum for weak interaction is different from those of the one-dimensional Anderson insulators, where all the eigenstates are localized for arbitrarily small disorder strengths.
-In contrast to the Hamiltonian models, the discrete-time dynamics here is given by a unitary step operator.
-As the interaction strength increases, the band gap gets smaller and the eigenstates become more localized.
-Above a critical strength, the band gap closes and the ballistic tails disappear completely with the walker being exponentially localized.
-The localization length is reduced down to the order of the lattice spacing and does not vary appreciably as a function of the interaction strength above the critical value.
+We have observed two regimes of localization depending on the strength of the interaction between the walker and the local spins. \bnd{When the interaction is weak, only some of the eigenstates are localized around the origin. }{Unlike the conventional Anderson insulators in one-dimension, , where all the eigenstates are localized for arbitrarily small disorder strengths, for weak interactions delocalized eigenstates exist in the quasi-energy spectrum.} For weak coupling, similar to the mobility edges found in three-dimensional Anderson localization~\cite{Semeghini2015} and many-body localized systems under weak disorder~\cite{abanin2017}, the localized states are concentrated near the band edges of the spectrum.
+As a result, the walker gets partially localized around the origin~\cite{prokof2006decoherence} and the ballistic tails are suppressed.
+The oscillations in the probability distribution become smooth due to the decoherence effects with the spin environment. \bnd{The energy spectrum for weak interaction is different from those of the one-dimensional Anderson insulators, where all the eigenstates are localized for arbitrarily small disorder strengths. }{} As the interaction strength increases, the band gap gets smaller and the eigenstates become more localized. \bnd{Above a critical strength}{As the coupling increases}, the band gap closes and the ballistic tails disappear with the walker being \bnd{exponentially}{completely} localized.
+The localization length is reduced down to the order of the lattice spacing and does not vary appreciably as a function of the interaction strength above the critical value. \bnd{}{General wisdom is that one-dimensional systems exhibit Anderson localization under continuous-time evolution for arbitrarily small disorder.
+Exceptional cases usually possess correlated disorder or long-range interactions.
+The emergent disorder in our model is uncorrelated disorder.
+The motion of the quantum walker and the interaction between the walker and the local spins are short ranged.
+Therefore, with our intermediate time and corresponding system size simulations we cannot rule out the possibility of finite size effects.
+On the other hand, in contrast to the Hamiltonian models, the discrete-time dynamics here is given by a unitary step operator.
+There are also suggested models of many-body localization where stroboscopic dynamics such as driving by an external light may cause delocalization \cite{bordia2017periodically,lenarvcivc2018activating,Ray_2018,Ray2_2018}.